machinekoder/pickit-docs/docs/faq/general/how-to-cluster-based-on-the-contours.rst

 How to cluster based on the contours
 ====================================

-Cluster contours is an option mostly used in Pickit :ref:`Flex`.
+Contour clustering is an option mostly used when detecting 2D shapes with Pickit :ref:`Flex`.
 This option is used when the standard :ref:`Group-points-into-clusters` methods are not sufficient.
 This additional clustering method is based on the contour points.
 In this article multiple examples are shown where this option is used.